Where can I find a list of charming towns which are also some of the cheapest places to live in the UK?

 Belper recently scored 8.13 on the ONS’ life satisfaction scale, and nearly 8 for happiness.
 Once an industrial town, Belper is now a mostly residential area that is home to Georgian and Victorian architecture, an unusually busy high street and part of the Derwent Valley Mills World Heritage Site.

-The popularity of Belper has a commuter town in this part of England has proliferated in recent years.
-But despite an influx of new residents, the average home price in the town as of December 2016 was still less than £160,000.
+The popularity of Belper has a commuter town in this part of England has increased in recent years.
+But despite an influx of new residents, the average home price as of December 2016 was still less than £160,000.

 [Photo: By Bedoyere at English Wikipedia [Public domain], via Wikimedia Commons]